This page was last updated on: 09 July 2014

 If you have just passed the tests for a brand new Amateur Radio License, congratulations!
 Your information from the testing session will be entered into the FCC licensing database in just a few days, under normal circumstances.
 As soon as your name and new call sign appear in the database, you may begin to use your new license and call sign.
 You do not have to wait for a physical license document to arrive at your mailing address.

 Once your name and call appear in the database, your printed license document will be prepared and mailed to your home address (or whatever other address you may have put on your application) in a week or so.
 It should arrive within 3 weeks of mailing.

 Sometimes, due to various reasons, it can take us a few days to get the data uploaded.
-If you are curious, simply send us an email (look further down on this page for a link), and we will try to find out if your application has been processed, and if not, when it is scheduled to be run.
+If you are curious, simply send us an email click here to send email , and we will try to find out if your application has been processed, and if not, when it is scheduled to be run.
 Please give us at least a week before sending in a query, however.
 Please remember that this work is done by volunteers, and sometimes delays occur (they do occasionally have to pay attention to things other than ham radio, you know!)